Diego1101/ADMIT14-trafficLight/Docs/Data_Dictionary.md

 ```
 ### Parking spot status (bk_parking)

-Message send by the back-end to the topic **TDB** each time a request for a parking spot is recieved.
+Message send by the back-end to the topic **parking/info/response** each time a request for a parking spot is recieved.

 #### Details
 | Name | Type | Size | Detail |